HylianShield/validator/CONTRIBUTING.md

 * Submit a pull request to the repository in the HylianShield organization.
 * After feedback has been given we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.

+## Updating the API documentation

+To update the API documentation, hosted on hylianshield.github.io/validator, please follow these steps:

+* Create a fresh clone of the validator repo in a separate folder.
+  * The documentation uses different composer dependencies and would ruin your local development environment.
+Additionally, your pre-commit hook would fail because there is no test suite installed for the API documentation.
+  * The documentation branch shares no files with all other branches and is an orphan branch.
+* Checkout to the API branch `git checkout gh-pages` and branch it off for a new new pull, with the current version in the branch name `git checkout gh-pages/v0.8.12`
+* Ensure you have the PHP5 extension php5-xsl* installed.
+* Ensure you have the graphviz* package installed.
+* Either install or update the documentation dependencies using `make install` or `make update` respectively.
+* Generate the new documentation using `make dox`.
+* Commit the new documentation with at least the new version in the commit message.
+* Push the changes to your repo and open a pull from yourrepo/gh-pages/vx.x.x to hylianshield/gh-pages/vx.x.x

+(*) The name may differ based on your operating system.
+Ubuntu was assumed.